cdelfierro/RWD-design-a-website/README.md

 There are 3 pages on the site:

 1. A landing page that presents a list of tasks to the user.
-Tasks can be be finished or not finished.
+Tasks can be finished or not finished.
 Every task in the list links to the same task page.
 2. A task page that presents the details of a single task to the user.
 Tasks have a title, a description and a person associated with them.
 All the tasks on the landing page links to the same task detail page, as this is just an example of how a task looks.
 3. An 'about' page that explains what the site is for.